Runs

 Each node, as a part of a workflow, executes individually within a Run and requires a machine for its execution.

 Trickest provides several types of machines available to be used in Run.
-Before creating a Run, appropriate type of machine should be defined for each node.
+Before creating a Run, the appropriate type of machine should be defined for each node.
 One virtual machine of each used type will be dedicated to a Run, and each node will be executed on a virtual machine of its defined type.

 Learn to assign appropriate machine type to a node.